evgenyneu/moa/README.md

 By default images are cached locally according to their response HTTP headers: Cache-Control, Expires and ETag.
 This is useful when you can change the image caching settings on the server side.

-If your images are coming the source that you don't control you can still cache the images by setting the `requestCachePolicy` setting to `.ReturnCacheDataElseLoad`.
+If you don't control the server but need caching you can set the `requestCachePolicy` setting to `.ReturnCacheDataElseLoad`.

 ```Swift
 Moa.settings.cache.requestCachePolicy = .ReturnCacheDataElseLoad